Active Learning of Piecewise Gaussian Process Surrogates

-This can be understood through illustration in Figure \ref{fig_new_6}, which shows the AL-based design selections for the CNT dataset.
-The TGP/ALC selects design points similarly as GP/ALC.
-For the SMF dataset, JGP/MSPE and JGP/IMSPE perform comparably to TGP/ALC.
-As we noted in the data description, the SMF process undergoes regime changes along coordinate-wise directions, for which the TGP model is perfectly suited.
+This can be understood through Figure \ref{fig_new_6}, which shows the AL-based design selections for CNT.

+TGP/ALC selects design points similarl to GP/ALC.
+For SMF, JGP/MSPE and JGP/IMSPE perform comparably to TGP/ALC.
+As we noted in the data description, the SMF process undergoes regime changes along coordinate-wise directions, which is ideal for TGP.

-NLPD results for JGP are not as good as via RMSE.
-At a few test locations, JGP produced very small predictive variance values, which makes the overall NLPD look much worse.
-For instance, in the SMF dataset example, only 2 out of 2069 test locations have predictive variance smaller than 0.0001.
-If we exclude these two cases, the NLPD of JGP becomes quite comparable to that of TGP.
-The underestimation of variance is primarily due to the local nature of JGP.
-In some test locations, hyperparameter learning with a small number of local data fails to yield accurate hyperparameters, resulting in underestimated variance estimates.
+We also like to note that the NLPD [Appendix F. Figure 5] and CRPS scores [Figure \ref{fig_new_7}] exhibit inverse trends.
+While JGP/MSPE and JGP/IMSPE achieve significantly better overall CRPS scores than TGP/ALC, the NLPD scores for TGP/ALC are substantially lower than those of JGP/MSPE and JGP/IMSPE.
+These low NLPD values for TGP/ALC are primarily due to its high predictive variance estimates.
+For instance, on the BGP dataset with $d=5$, TGP/ALC attains much lower NLPD scores, with a median variance estimate of approximately 100, compared to about 12 for JGP/MSPE.
+These inflated variance estimates shadow the high RMSE issues with TGP/ALC, rendering the NLPD metric potentially misleading.